AlessandroMinali/rye/views/tutorial.md

 The following lessons contain alot of condensed knowledge in them.
 Don't be afraid to re read them over and over until you get a full grasp of what's going.
 Feel free to <a href="/about" target="_blank">reach out to me</a> if you have something you can't figure out!
 - - -
-Let's start and see how this mirco-framework works!
+Let's start and see how this micro-framework works!

     require '../lib/rum'

 We ask ruby to load the rum library from our machine.
 This goes to rum.rb and loads the <a href="http://rack.github.io" target="_blank">rack</a> library with `require 'rack'` and setups up our two classes **Rack::Response** and **Rum**.

     run Rum.new {...}
 Here we pass our app to rack.
-In the end all rack wants from us is an **object** that responds to `:call` with one parameter and returns an array with three elements:
+In the end all rack wants from us is i. an **object** that responds to `:call` with one parameter and ii. returns an array with three elements:

  1. HTTP response code